Pablo2022i/Professional_Website/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request
+6. If you still have no clue, please check this website: https://developer.vonage.com/en/blog/how-to-create-a-pull-request-with-github-desktop.
+It will show you how to create a pull request using GitHub Desktop.